How to Craft an Effective Evergreen Email Sequence (That Grows Traffic & Revenue on Autopilot)

 • Creators with affiliate links, ads, or digital products

-• Bloggers who want to reduce weekly email workload
+• Bloggers who want to reduce their weekly email workload

-If you’re brand new and don’t yet have cornerstone content or offers, it may be better to start with a short welcome sequence first, then expand into evergreen.
+Not ready yet?
+If you're brand new and don't have cornerstone content or offers in place, start with a short welcome sequence first, then expand into evergreen once you have more to share.

 Why Evergreen Email Sequences Are So Important